 Damascus steel and carbon steel are two of the most common materials used to forge knife blades.
 They have a lot in common: they are both strong, durable, and have very sharp edges that are easy to cut with.
 Neither are resistant to stains or rust and must be carefully maintained.

-When wondering which knife is better, it’s really down to personal preference.
+When deciding which steel blade is better, its really comes down to personal preference.
 If you prefer a knife that you can show off, go for Damascus.
 If you want something that’s more practical, look for carbon steel.
+Either way, you’ll have a knife that will perform well for a long time to come.